stanford-crfm/levanter/docs/Getting-Started-GPU.md

 ### Step 3: Install Levanter

-You can either install Levanter from PyPI or from source.
-We recommend installing from source if you plan to make changes to the codebase.
+You can install Levanter either from PyPI or from source.
+We recommend installing from source.

 #### Install from Source